Some links on this page are affiliate links. See full disclosure in the page footer.

 5. Repurpose Your TV Creative for Other Screens

-TV ad production is expensive – get more value by repurposing the content across platforms.
+TV ad production can be expensive, so get more value by repurposing the content across platforms.
 Trim your spot into 6- or 15-second versions for CTV, or pull stills and video clips for social media and YouTube pre-roll.
 Keep formats native, but consistent with the core message.

 Repurposing content allows you to extend the lifespan of your TV ads and reach audiences across multiple platforms.